thinknathan/mv-multithreaded-audio-vorbis/README.md

 # mv-multithreaded-audio-vorbis
-RPG Maker MV Plugin that uses web workers to decode Vorbis audio stream
+RPG Maker MV plugin that uses an Audio Worklet to decode an ogg/vorbis audio stream.

 ## Goal
-AudioStreaming.js is a plugin that streams Vorbis audio files.
-One flaw it has is that in non-Chromium browsers, it introduces significant noise and clicking.
+AudioStreaming.js is a plugin that streams ogg/vorbis audio files.
+Unfortunately, it introduces significant noise and clicking artifacts into the audio.
+This problem is worse in non-Chromium browsers.

-So far I've attempted to offload some of the work onto a web worker to see if that helps.
-No luck so far.

-UPDATE: I overlooked the fact that the original plugin already spawns its own thread, so my implementation just leaks memory by spawning more unneeded threads.
-Whoops!
+I've ported the original code from using a web worker to using an audio worklet.
+More work is needed to address the noise problems.

 ## Credits
 - AudioStreaming.js (C) krmbn0576 (くらむぼん)